 Our 12 hour day was filled was an overwhelming array of weather and landscapes that made our first day of over landing a special experience.

 Gampa La Pass

 Despite the foggy, wet weather, we made our way along the winding roads and began to climb in altitude.
-Starting in Lhasa at 3600m was already a stress for everyone.
+Starting in Lhasa at 3600m was already stress for everyone.

 Most of us had flown into Lhasa from various places in China, making a pretty quick ascent.
 After 3 days at that elevation, we were pretty adjusted, with just some shortness of breath with exercise.
 The day we left Lhasa, we headed straight for the Gampa La Pass.

 The Gampa La Pass peaks at 4794m at which point you are afforded an unparalleled view of the sacred Yamdrok Lake.
-Even before arriving at the pass, we both began to feel the affects of the quick ascent.
+Even before arriving at the pass, we both began to feel the effects of the quick ascent.

-We were rising 1000m in a matter or 30 minutes and it didn’t take me long to figure out where the splitting headache and shortness of breath came from while we pulled on the parking lot.
+We were rising 1000m in a matter of 30 minutes and it didn’t take me long to figure out where the splitting headache and shortness of breath came from while we pulled on the parking lot.

-It’s really hard to put in words the way altitude can make you feel, especially at 4794m, but the closest description is compared to the feeling of your head bursting or feeling like it is about to while feeling like you have an asthma attach coming on.
+It’s really hard to put in words the way altitude can make you feel, especially at 4794m, but the closest description is compared to the feeling of your head bursting or feeling like it is about to while feeling like you have an asthma attack coming on.